-An investigation carried out by the French NGO La Ouadrature du Net denounces the discriminatory nature of the Health Insurance algorithm used to combat fraud.
-The association reveals that the Al system has been specifically configured to target precarious mothers identified by the CNAM as being 'most at risk of anomalies and fraud'.
-The algorithm assigns 'suspicion score' to insured persons' files based on specific variables such as age, gender and the number of children.
-Files with the highest scores are subject to more frequent and in-depth checks by CNAM departments and may result in health coverage being suspended.
-Without health coverage, the most precarious people cannot access healthcare, jeopardising their right to health.
+CNAM departments, and may result in health coverage being suspended.
+Without health coverage,, the most precarious people cannot access healthcare, jeopardising their right to health.
 It is worth noting that half the number of care renunciations are attributed to financial reasons.

-Al serving a productivism agenda Beyond the risk of error inherent to these technologies, there is a question of intention in their use.
+Al serving a productivist agenda

+Beyond the risk of error inherent to these technologies, there is a question of intention in their use.
 Artificial intelligence acts according to the parameters defined by its designers, and therefore according to their intentions.
 Algorithms are specifically set up to detect fraud, according to well-defined criteria.
-On the other hand, public authorities are not rushing to create algorithms to identify people who are not taking advantage their reimbursement entitlements, even though 'almost half the people eligible for C2S (Supplementary health insurance) do not benefit from it, due to a lack of information or support'.
-Decision-makers are hailing the fight against fraud as a priority that takes precedence over access to health rights.
-Despite these revelations, nothing seems to be changing at CNAM, as was the case for CNAF, which made no progress despite similar revelations.
+On the other hand, public authorities are not rushing to create algorithms to identify people who are not advantage taking of their reimbursement entitlements, despite the fact that 'almost half the people eligible for C2S (Supplementary health insurance) do not benefit from it, due to a lack of information or support'.
+Decision-makers are hailing the fight against fraud a priority that takes precedence over access to health rights.
+Despite these revelations, nothing seems to be changing at CNAM, as it was the case for CNAF, which made no progress despite similar revelations.

-Practices still too opaque Beneficiaries of these services have few weapons to stand up against algorithmic decisions and are sometimes not even aware that they are being targeted.
-The national association representing patients' organisations and healthcare users (France Assos Santé) deplores the lack of transparency of these Al systems, despite the legal obligations imposed by the code of relations between the public and the administration.
-The National health insurance iustifies this lack transparency claiming that they are taking precautions against fraudsters, who could exploit the system for their own ends.
-This argument unacceptable to civil society.
+Practices still too opaque

+Beneficiaries of these services have few weapons to stand up against algorithmic decisions, and are sometimes not even aware that they are being targeted.
+The national association representing patients organisations and healthcare users (France Assos Santé) deplores the lack of transparency of these AI systems, despite the legal obligations imposed by the code of relations between the public and the administration.
+The National health justifies this insurance lack of transparency claiming that they are taking precautions against fraudsters, who could exploit the system for their own ends.
+This argument is unacceptable to civil society.
 How can claimants assert their rights when they do not know the cause of the problem?

-The current overview of Al uses in healthcare highlights the extent of the progress that needs to be made in terms of the setting parameters, the use and the deployment of technologies.
-We must move beyond the illusions fed by techno-solutionist discourses and adopt a more considered and responsible approach.
-Only rigorous and ethical management of artificial intelligence will make it possible to realise its promises, ensuring that it serves the common good.
+The current overview of AI uses in healthcare highlights the extent of the progress that needs to be made in terms of setting parameters, use and deployment of technologies.
+It is crucial that we move beyond the illusions fed by techno-solutionnist discourses and adopt a more considered and responsible approach.
+Only rigourous and ethical management of artificial intelligence will make it possible to realise its promises, ensuring that it serves the common good.

 Who are we?

 Soignons nos algos (Heal our algorithms) is an initiative supported by the NGO Global Health Advocates, which aims to unwrap the effects of technologies, particularly AI, on society, rights, and individuals.
 Soignons nos algos aims to rebalance the dominant techno-solutionist and largely optimistic discourse around technological innovation by warning of its risks and limits.

 Contact

-Élise Rodriguez

-Head of Advocacy France & EU erodriguez@ghadvocates.org
+Élise Rodriguez Head of Advocacy France & EU erodriguez@ghadvocates.org Mathilde Pitaval Advocacy Officer mpitaval@qhadvocates.org

-Mathilde Pitaval

-Advocacy Officer

-mpitaval@qhadvocates.org